Homeowners affected by wildfires can apply for property tax postponement

-Homeowners in Yuba County recently affected by wildfires have until June 1 to apply for the 2020-21 property tax postponement program.
+Homeowners in Glenn and Tehama counties that were recently affected by wildfires now have until June 1 to apply for the 2020-21 Property Tax Postponement program.

-According to a press release issued by the state controller’s office, the agency that administers the program, PTP allows homeowners who are seniors, are blind, or have a disability and who meet income, equity, and other requirements to delay payment of property taxes on their primary residence, including living in one of the 31 counties that were governor-declared disaster areas in 2020.
+According to a release issued by the State Controller’s Office, the agency that administers the program, PTP allows homeowners who are seniors, are blind, or have a disability and who meet income, equity, and other requirements to delay payment of property taxes on their primary residence, including living in one of the 31 counties that were governor-declared disaster areas in 2020.

 “Funding for the program is limited, and applications are processed in the order they are received,” it was stated in the release.
 “Participants must reapply each year and demonstrate they continue to meet eligibility requirements.”